8ta4/spam/DONTREADME.md

 If I gave the `judge` your intent, it could corrupt its simulation of the recipient.

-> Can a message win the tournament based on a concept that violates my constraints, only to be corrected afterward?
+> Can a message win the tournament based on a concept that violates my constraints, only to be corrected by the `editor` afterward?

 Yes.
 That can happen.
 It's a known vulnerability in the architecture.